-The right brand of photo printing paper is out there, but it can be difficult knowing where to start.
+The right brand of photo printing paper is out there, but it can be difficult to know where to start.
 Here are a few areas you need to think about.

 Durability and Longevity

-If you are planning to hang a photograph in direct sunlight, know that the colours will fade.
-A print from an ink based printer will fade much slower than a print from a dye printer.
+If you are planning to hang a photograph in direct sunlight, know that the colors will fade over time.
+A print from an ink-based printer will fade much slower than a print from a dye printer.

 Good ink-based printers can provide you with prints that will last a hundred years and more.
 A dye-based print can last over 20 years, but its longevity depends on conditions like humidity, heat, and how much light it gets.

 If you want to know more about longevity testing, check out Wilhelm Imaging Research.
 They’ve tested many different printer/paper combinations.

-The longevity of a print will come down the printer and paper combination.
+The longevity of a print will come down to the printer and paper combination.

 For maximum longevity, look at the manual that comes with your printer.
 They will recommend the photo printing paper you should use alongside it.

-A very white paper can be a great material to print on, but be wary.
-Those whitening agents can change colour very fast.
+White paper can be a great material to print on, but be wary.
+Those whitening agents can change color very fast.

-A few weeks is all it could take for the colour to shift to a yellow, creating a subtle change.
-If you want to be certain your image will look the same over time, go for paper without artificial brighteners.
+A few weeks is all it could take for the color to shift to yellow, creating a subtle change.
+If you want to be certain your image will look the same over time, go for a paper without artificial brighteners.

 Some of these offer sample packs, allowing you to experiment with a few different types.

-Handmade or speciality papers can be fun.
+Handmade or specialty papers can be fun.
 Be wary of papers that shed off a lot of dust, as these can block your printer from working correctly.

 It is much better to use paper that has been tested.
 You’ll know its longevity and durability.

 - Printer.
-You may think that a printer will be the biggest cost you will incur.
+You may think that a printer will be the highest cost you will incur.
 Well, as an initial payment, you are not wrong.
-Inkjet printers are created that you will need to keep buying ink as they will run out.
-Some printers will not work unless all the colours are present.
+Inkjet printers will need you to buy and top-up ink levels.
+Some printers will not work unless all the colors are present.
 They even stop working before the ink has run out, so read reviews and do your research.
 The Epson PictureMate PM-400 Wireless Compact Color Photo Printer won’t disappoint you.

 - Ink.
-Ink will be the most expensive area when it comes to printing, as each photograph will use a butt-load of colour.
-There are ways to refill the ink at home, which is messy but offers you the printing at a fraction of the cost.
+Ink will be the most expensive area when it comes to printing, as each photograph will use a lot of colors.
+There are ways to refill the ink at home.
+This is messy but offers you the printing at a fraction of the cost.
 The Canon CLI-42 8 PK Value Pack Ink and the Epson T069120-BCS DURABrite Ultra Black & Color Combo Standard Capacity Cartridge Ink are recommended choices.

 - Paper.
 You will find there is a higher cost for a higher quality paper.
 A cheaper paper will deliver an inferior image.
-Affordable, everyday paper will give you great results.
+The affordable, ordinary paper will give you great results.
 Keep the expensive paper for exhibitions or the selling of your prints.
 The Canon Matte Photo Paper is a good option for printing your photos at home.

 The key is to try to find a good combination of photo printing paper and printers for the best images.
-Find two friends who have a different setup and test a print to see which you find to be the best for you.
+Take the time to figure out what works for you because every photographer has different needs when it comes to printing their art.